adamsilver/fdpb/05-an-inbox.md

 }
 ```

-When focus is on a menu item, pressing <kbd>down</kbd> or <kbd>up</kbd> arrows will move to the next or previous item, on loop.
-Pressing <kbd>escape</kbd> on a menu item will move focus to the menu button and closes the menu.
+When focus is on a menu item, pressing <kbd>Down</kbd> or <kbd>Up</kbd> arrows will move to the next or previous item, on loop.
+Pressing <kbd>Escape</kbd> on a menu item will move focus to the menu button and closes the menu.
 Sometimes, <kbd>Home</kbd> and <kbd>End</kbd> are used to go to the first and last items directly which is particularly useful if there are lots of menu items.

 ## Select All

 Users may want to, for example, archive every email in their inbox.
 Rather than selecting each email, one by one, we can provide a more convenient method.
-One way to service this functionality is through a *special* checkbox, placed at the top and in vertical alignment with the others creating a visual connection.
-Clicking it checks every checkbox in one fell swoop.
+One way to service this functionality is through a *special* checkbox, placed at the top and in vertical alignment with the other checkboxes creating a visual connection.
+Clicking it would check every checkbox in one fell swoop.

 ![Select all mailchimp](./images/05/mailchimp-select-all.png)